LukasMurdock/LukasMurdock.github.io/src/lib/driving-game/README.md

 - player spawn.

 Every registered mode receives the selected map in its runtime context.

+## Local drive leaderboard

+A drive timer advances only while gameplay is running and unpaused.
+Building collisions, world-boundary exits, manual resets, and mode-requested resets end the current drive and persist its duration in `localStorage`.
+Results include the selected mode, map, handling profile, end reason, and timestamp; the longest drives sort first and storage is capped at 100 entries.

+A future command can import `getLocalDriveLeaderboard` from the public `driving-game.ts` facade.
+It supports mode, map, profile, and result-count filters. `clearLocalDriveLeaderboard` is also exported for a future reset command.
+Trees, barriers, and streetlights are terminal collision obstacles: hitting one resets the car and records the completed drive alongside building and boundary failures.

 ## Adding or implementing a mode